trentm/node-luggite/README.md

 Goal: A small and simple logging library that is reasonably performant without the cost of complexity.
 It targets structured (JSON) logging.
-It should almost always be usable, which implies: support for old Node.js version, eventually other runtimes, minimal deps, easy to start using, understand and debug.
+It should almost always be usable, which implies: support for old Node.js versions, eventually other runtimes, minimal deps, easy to start using, understand and debug.

 To start I'm stripping down Bunyan to the bare minimum, perhaps with some